g0t4/learning-haskell/LearnYouAHaskellNotes.md

 "the return in Haskell is really nothing like the return in most other languages"

 "use let bindings in do blocks to bind to names"

+- do - chain I/O actions
+	- let bindings don't require `in`, use them for calling pure functions to assign the result to a variable
+- void I/O actions don't rqeuire <- binding syntax, nothing to bind
+- I/O actions are composable like regular functions
+- return - not like return in imperative languages
+	- boxes a value into an I/O action result

+- I/O actions print/read
+	- putStr/putChar - print string or character
+	- getChar - get a character at a time, but it only accepts after return, then will be called once per character if in a recursive loop
+	- when - conditionally perform an I/O action or do nothing
+		- eliminates need for else return ()
+	- sequence - execute a sequence of I/O actions, if binding the result it will bind it to an array of return values
+	- mapM / mapM_ - applies a map to a list and sequence to the result (a common pattern)
+	- forever - repeat an I/O action forever
+	- forM - mapM with arguments reversed so map function comes last (readability as it can wrap lines)

+key point: I/O actions are values, when placed in the context of main the I/O action value will be executed

+### files

+- getContents - lazy I/O action to get contents of something (terminates on EOF)
+- interact - get a line from some input, transform it and output the transform
+- openFile - opens a file handle openFile :: FilePath -> IOMode -> IO Handle
+	handle <- openFile "girlfriend.txt" ReadMode
+- hGetContents - lazy - gets contents of a handles, like getContents
+- hClose - close the handle
+- withFile - opens/closes the file for you

+    withFile "girlfriend.txt" ReadMode (\handle -> do
+        contents <- hGetContents handle
+        putStr contents)

+- also hGetLine, hPutStr, hPutStrLn, hGetChar
+- simplified use
+- readFile :: FilePath -> IO String
+- writeFile :: FilePath -> String -> IO ()
+- appendFile :: FilePath -> String -> IO ()
+- hSetBuffering - control buffering in lazy loaded handle resources
+- openTempFile - open a temporary (random named) file

+checkout System.Directory and System.IO

+### command line arguments

+System.Environment
+- getArgs :: IO [String] - get the arguments
+- getProgName :: IO String - get the program's name

+### randomness

+System.Random
+- random :: (RandomGen g, Random a) => g -> (a, g)
+- RandomGen - typeclass for a source of random numbers (ie: StdGen)
+- Random - typeclass for a set of random numbers (ie: Num, Bool, Int)
+- StdGen - typeclass that implements Random
+	- mkStdGen :: Int -> StdGen
+- usage: random (mkStdGen 100) :: (Int, StdGen) - makes a random Int
+- random (mkStdGen 949488) :: (Float, StdGen) - makes a random Float
+- randoms - take a generator and produce an infinite stream of random numbers
+	- take 5 $ randoms (mkStdGen 11) :: [Int]
+- randomR - random number in a range
+- randomRs - stream of random numbers in a range
+- getStdGen - returns IO StdGen, so you can get the system to introduce a random number for you - random side effects :), obviously has to be in the context of an I/O action (main) to execute it
+- newStdGen - create a new generator, otherwise getStdGen returns the same each time

+### Bytestrings

+- lazy lists are inefficient at times, bytestrings address performance
+- Data.ByteString 4- strict bytestrings, instantly evaluated, each item is 8 bytes only on first usage, not as used
+- Data.ByteString.Lazy - lazy bytestrings, but still only 8 bytes per item - unlike a list where each item is a promise, in lazy bytestrings, each chunk is a promise (usually 64k at a time)
+- pack/unpack - list of bytes to bytestring, or vice versa
+- cons - lazy add a byte
+- cons' - strict add a byte
+- empty - empty byte string
+- a bunch of methods like list